 3.2.1.
-Public Notification
+Public Notification (PN)

 Public water systems are required to notify the people that are served by the water system whenever a violation of a drinking water standard occurs.
 Public notices are required to be issued immediately, usually within 24 hours, for violations of MCLs for contaminants with acute (short term) health effects.
 Examples of these include violation of the E. Coli MCL, violation of the nitrate, nitrite, or combined nitrate and nitrite MCL, or violation of the perchlorate MCL.
 Public notices are issued for violations of drinking water standards for contaminants with chronic (long term) health effects, as soon as possible, usually within 30 days.
-Examples of these include violation occurs when there is a failure to provide the required notice to the public within the required time frame.
-There were thirty (30) violations for failure to provide the required notice to the public within the required notice to the public in 2021.
+Examples of these include violations of MCLs for arsenic, radioactivity, or organic chemicals.
+A violation occurs when there is a failure to provide the required notice to the public within the required time frame.
+There were thirty-two (32) violations for failure to provide the required notice to the public in 2022.